planetf1/beeai-framework/python/docs/errors.md

 ### Parser

-[//] # TODO: REVIEW - Do we want to enumerate the reason codes or link?

 - `ParserError` : Raised when a parser fails to parse the input data.
 Includes additional *Reason*.

 ### Memory

 - `Resource Error` : Raised when an error occurs with processing agent memory.
-  - `ResourceFatalError` : Raised for particularly severe errors that are likely to be fatal.
+  - `ResourceFatalError` : Raised for particularly severe errors that are likely to be fatal (subclass of Resource Error).

 ### Emitter